apache/flink/docs/getting-started/tutorials/table_api.md

 ## Adding Windows

-While this works, we can do better.
+While this works, using a custom function to group by time is overly complex.
 The `timestamp` column represents the [event time]({{ site.baseurl }}/dev/event_time.html) of each row, where event time is the logical time when an event took place in the real world.
-Flink understands the concept of event time, which we can leverage to clean up our code.
+Flink understands the concept of event time, which you can leverage this to clean up your code.

 Grouping data based on time is a typical operation in data processing, especially when working with infinite streams.
 A grouping based on time is called a [window]({{ site.baseurl }} /dev/stream/operators/windows.html) and Flink offers flexible windowing semantics.